How to clean Blue air purifier in Just 2 Minutes?

-If you own a blue air purifier, you know how important it is to keep it clean and functioning properly.
 Poor air quality can be a major health hazard, and a dirty air purifier can lead to many problems.

-Here are the basic step-by-step guidelines to follow:
+Here are the basic step-by-step guidelines;

 Step 1: Disconnect the purifier from the power source